 I would say £200-300 is realistic for someone who works during the week.

 Of course, there are no guarantees, as some people will pick things up faster than others.
 It also varies month by month, depending on seasonal offers and so on.

 (Speaking of seasonal offers, check out what people made during the Cheltenham Festival last year 😮)

 Fancy making £300 a month – or £1000 a month?

-If you are a member of Profit Accumulator, there are two amazing threads in the forums that you should check out, depending on your goals: how to make £300 a month, and how to make £1000 a month.
+If you are a member of Outplayed, there are two amazing threads in the forums that you should check out, depending on your goals: how to make £300 a month, and how to make £1000 a month.